 - Where: Kuthiramalika Palace, East Fort, Trivandrum, Kerala.

-See millions of brightly colored kites take over the sky from sunrise until sunset at this festival, which marks the occasion of Makar Sankranti (the transition of the sun into the northern hemisphere) and celebrates life and fertility.
+Millions of brightly colored kites take over the sky from sunrise until sunset at this festival.
+It's part of Uttarayan or Makar Sankranti (the transition of the sun into the northern hemisphere), which celebrates life and fertility.
 The event attracts kite flyers from many different countries.
 In addition to kite flying, there's aerial acrobats, kite painting competitions, and kite making workshops.
 Great fun for kids!

 - Where: Sabarmati River Front, Ashram Road, Ahmedabad, Gujarat.
 Also at Jaipur in Rajasthan (January 14).